 As a writer, spiritual life coach, and intuitive healer, Saraswati is my muse.
 May her guidance guide me to guide you through the peacock’s eyes’ different views, lenses, insights, and perspectives.

-For more information about Spiritual Life Coaching and Intuitive Healing click here.
+For more information about Spiritual Counseling and Intuitive Healing click here.

 © All writings and works on this site are protected by the Common Copyright Law.

 There are many posts on the goddess in her myriad incarnations and famous mantras for protection and recently on the soul of animal and plant l;ife – find time to visit, ive subscribed to your blog on email, more than a visit i would appreciate your valuable and knowledgable comments and last but not the least you must be having a new incarnation with that infant soul in your lap all yours to keep and rear. namaste sarasvatiji, i loved the information on the peacock.